 How have you found the transition from university to a graduate role?

-I like the pace we work at, and thinking back to university, it was always a case of thinking about the next deadline, a real race against time.
+I like the pace we work at.
+Thinking back to university, it was always a case of thinking about the next deadline, a real race against time.
 The most pleasant thing for me is definitely working towards a shared goal with the rest of the team.

 From a more personal perspective, I enjoy the room for learning and development.
 There’s a real sense of freedom, with the opportunity to explore what I want to learn without the pressure of having to learn!
 You know what it’s like… I might be on my way to play a game, but if someone tells me to play that game, I probably won’t do it!